There are two Grade I classrooms with 22 students and two gradehead teachers in each.

 First Grade students continue their exploration of and immersion in a wide variety of musical experiences including singing, dancing, listening and playing age-appropriate rhythm instruments, among many others.
 Students continue to be exposed to the tremendous cultural diversity in music, learning more songs in different languages and listening to selections from different cultures.
 As the year progresses students become familiar and comfortable with new musical concepts and terms such as rising/falling, call/response, quarter, eighth, beat/rest, etc. For several weeks in the spring, students participate in acting out The Firebird by Igor Stravinsky with costumes, props and musical accompaniment.
 As in the other grades, repertoire is prepared for once-per-cycle lower school assemblies as well as holidays and special events including Thanksgiving, Winter Holiday, Black History, May Day and Closing Day.

 Woodshop in Grade I

-(One 60-minute class per cycle)
+(One 60-minute class per week)

-First graders come to the woodshop in groups of 6 for an hour per cycle for a quarter of the year.
+First graders come to the woodshop in groups of 6 for an hour per week for a quarter of the year.
 They are natural designers and determined workers.
 Each child creates an animal and works to bring it to life in wood.
-Students are introduced to a wide variety of hand tools and are taught to use tools safely, effectively, and confidently.
+Students are introduced to a wide variety of hand tools and are taught to use tools safely, effectively and confidently.
 They are guided in the construction of their creation and are encouraged to think spatially and to problem-solve.

 Lower School Community in Grade I